tch285/info/heppy_at_perlmutter_new.md

+# BEFORE YOU TRY THIS...

+- python via modules on permutter is a blunder in my opinion
+- use conda: https://github.com/alicernc/info/blob/main/heppy_at_perlmutter_conda.md (sorry for that I am not a conda fan)

 # Build your new heppy + pyjetty

 - note: lines using Today's date `$(date +%Y-%m-%d)` for the new workdir are commented out with `#` ... you can use those for compilation on a given day but of course you do not want to compile these every day...